 "It is a predator's dream come true, this Web site," Middletown, Conn., Police Sgt.
 Bill McKenna said.
 "Because not only can you see them, but you can see their friends.
 You can find out where they go to middle school and high school."

 Not many parents are aware of the site but a few are beginning to campaign for tougher enforcement of the site's existing rules.

 "Many of the (profiles) are sexual in nature and riddled with profanity, which is not allowed according to their TOC, but they're all up there.
 Their TOC is bogus.
 Its just posted to cover them legally.
-They're clearly not monitoring the activity of their 'members,' said Augustine of Glen Oaks, NY, in a complaint to ConsumerAffairs.com.
+They're clearly not monitoring the activity of their 'members,' said Augustine of Glen Oaks, NY, to ConsumerAffairs.com.

 "Kids can easily view the very sexually explicit sites of adults ... and there are plenty.
 One under-age kid talks about his 'love of his gun' ... well rememeber Columbine?" she asked.